top of page

 Cost

 The cost represents the total amount you spent during that period.
-Make sure to change the date toggle when looking for a specific period of time!
+You can view by campaign, ad group, ad, days of the week, location, and other demographics.
+(Make sure to change the date toggle when looking for a specific period of time!)

 Cost-Per-Click (CPC)